 Don’t: Abandon Your Patients Afterwards

 Leaving your patients to deal with the effects of their procedure alone is bad for your business.
 Not communicating well enough can open up many errors and risks that will affect all parties involved.
 If your patients cannot trust you to help them through their treatment, they will most likely go somewhere that they feel more comfortable and recommend that location over yours.
-There are a number of great reasons to make the switch to the aesthetics field.
+There are a number of great reasons to become an aesthetic registered nurse make the switch to the aesthetics field.
 Just like the importance of the things you should do, it is just as important to know what you shouldn’t do.
 Visit the AAAMS Network to learn more tips about advancing your career in aesthetic medicine.